ulan/javascript-agent-memory/explainer.md

 }
 ```

+### Optional per-frame sizes

 The caller can request per-frame sizes by passing a `{detailed: true}` option.
-We explain this case on an example with two web pages and three iframes shown in Figure 1.
+We explain this case on an example with two web pages and three iframes shown in figure below.
 Let’s assume that the top-level browsing contexts `pageA.foo.com` and `pageB.foo.com` are not related, i.e. one is not an opener of another.
-Thus there are two JavaScript agents consisting of five JavaScript realms with total memory usage of 360MB.
+Thus there are two JavaScript agents consisting of five JavaScript [realms](https://tc39.github.io/ecma262/#sec-code-realms) with the total memory usage of 360MB.

 ![Figure 1.
 Two web pages with three iframes and their memory usage.](/example.png)

-Invocation of the API in frameA returns the size estimates for the three JavaScript realms in the current agent:
+Invocation of the API in `frameA` returns the size estimates for the three JavaScript realms in the current agent:

 ```javascript
 // In frameA.foo.com context: